zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 - Open the Dragonborn's Journal, where you can take notes.
 - This can be changed in the "Takes Notes!"
 MCM menu.

+### U

+- While hovering over a book in the inventory, mark that book as Unread.
+- This can be changed in the "Mark Books as Unread" mod's `.json` file.

 ## Movement

 ### L-ALT